Background

 The ego ideal is what you want to be, the what you want to be when you grow up, when you mature, when you have acquired skills, if you were more talented, you were more handsome or beautiful, whatever.

+So this is the ego ideal.
 A superego uses the ego ideal to torment and torture the person.
 It tells the person, see how far you are from the ego ideal.
 You know, here's the ego ideal, here's you, you will never bridge this gap.

-So in many respects, the ego in Freudian psychoanalysis is the self, but not in Jungian psychology.
 So Jung was a psychoanalyst, he was Freud's disciple before they broke up.
 And before he rebelled against him in an act of symbolic patricide.
 And he was very controversial.
 He was also very unethical.
 He slept with his patients.
 He was, in my view, a psychopath.
 But a brilliant psychopath.

 I'm going to quote from his work and all these quotes are from his collected works.
-These collected works were edited by G. Adler Fordham and Reed.
+These collected works were edited by G. Adler, Fordham and Read.
 It's 21 volumes.
-Yes.
 Princeton University Press was published over 23 years between 1960 and 1983.

 So here's the first quote from Jung.
 It's from the structure and dynamics of the psyche, volume 8 page 121.
-He says, complexes are psychic fragments, which have split off owing to traumatic influences or certain incompatible tendencies.

 As the association experiments prove, complexes interfere with the intentions of the will and disturb the conscious performance.
 They produce disturbances of memory and blockages in the flow of associations.

+Complexes appear and disappear according to their own laws.
+They can temporarily obsess consciousness or influence speech and action in an unconscious way.
+In a word, complexes behave like independent beings, a fact especially evident in abnormal states of mind.
 The voices heard by the insane complexes even take on a personal ego character, like that of a spirits who manifest themselves through automatic writing and similar techniques.

-He continues in another work titled The Archetypes and the Collective Unconscious, volume 9 page 275.
 He says, I use the term individuation to denote the process by which a person becomes a psychological individual that is a separate indivisible unity or whole.

 And he further elaborates on individuation in two essays on analytical psychology, volume 7 page 266.

-He says, individuation means becoming a single homogenous being, and insofar as individuality embraces our innermost lust and incomparable uniqueness, it also implies becoming one's own self.
+He says, individuation means becoming a single homogenous being and insofar as individuality embraces our innermost lust and incomparable uniqueness, it also implies becoming one's own self.

 We could therefore translate individuation as coming to selfhood or self-realization.